cgarren/spotifydata/README.md

 * Recommend one song per day (could be history blind), curated by me - "Song of the Day"
 * Make a song comparison page
 * Song Battles?
 Picking higher song in categories minigame?
+* Chacge song info page to be more appealing, possiblly toogle for cards/stats

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist